 Counseling and Psychological Services (CAPS) is the primary mental health provider at UNC-CH.
-Providers at CAPS can assist students in managing academic and personal demands more effectively.
+Therapists at CAPS can assist students in managing academic and personal demands more effectively.
 Talking with a concerned professional can go a long way toward resolving problems.

-CAPS offers initial assessments, brief individual psychotherapy, group therapy, medication management, community referral coordination, academic intervention, and after hours phone support.
+CAPS offers initial assessments, brief individual psychotherapy, group therapy, medication management, community referral coordination, academic intervention, on-site therapy in selected academic programs, and after hours phone support.
 A first visit to CAPS is both free and confidential.